Past elections suggest Labour’s prospects are better than most commentators think

 It’s worth noting the oddness of this: polls further out from an election seem to be better at predicting the result than those a bit closer to the election.
 One possible explanation may be that in the middle of parliaments, governments become relatively unpopular to a fairly consistent degree, so some supporters switch to the opposition.
 Then as elections approach, voters become more discerning and return to their previous opinions about each party, but the extent to which this happens isn’t predictable.

 Regardless, what the model suggests is that two years before an election, an opposition usually needs to be ahead by at least 12 points (the ’64 result is an outlier, reminding us this model isn’t as powerful as the previous one).
-In the last two years before the election, the gap between the parties falls by a factor of about three.
+In the last two years before the election, the gap between the parties has fallen by a factor of about three.

 What does this mean for Labour?